Wisata-Kuliner/stockholm/README.md

 2. Every car will get their own ticket for specific slot.
 3. Driver must park their car in the specific slot.

-More detailed information can be found on the program source code or by clicking [here](https://drive.google.com/open?id=1Fe8i-5trpFjQvphoYUg_Vi86zAPNAfAe).
+More detailed information can be found on the program source code.

 Main Focus:
 * User can search cars that parked in the parking lot by their number plates or color.